jakoch/hikogui.github.io/_posts/2022-02-04-bidi-text-editing.md

 Rendering the insert cursors
 ----------------------------
-There are two cursors when editing text, the primary cursor which is the actual cursor position, the secondary cursor is the neighbouring cursor.
+There are two cursors when editing text, the primary cursor which is the actual cursor position, the secondary cursor is the neighboring cursor.

 The LTR cursor is where left-to-right text will be inserted, it is displayed with a little flag at the top pointing to the right.
 The RTL cursor is the reverse.

-The primary cursor is the actual cursor position; the secondary is the neighbouring cursor position in logical text-ordering, the secondary cursor is drawn in a different color.
+The primary cursor is the actual cursor position; the secondary is the neighboring cursor position in logical text-ordering, the secondary cursor is drawn in a different color.

-When the primary and secondary cursor share the same position in display order, then the secondary cursor supressed as is the LTR/RTL-flag on the primary cursor.
+When the primary and secondary cursor share the same position in display order, then the secondary cursor suppressed as is the LTR/RTL-flag on the primary cursor.
 This means in most cases when writing in one direction it will seem like there is just a single cursor.